cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/helm-chart/installing-helm-worker.md

 ### Persistent volume size for EBS/EFS:

-If using multiple replicas (High availability), EFS must be used
+If using multiple replicas (High availability), NFS like Storage like EFS must be used

 ```yaml
 volume: